flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/front/nd.md

 !!! info "Future Update"
     A more in depth description of the Navigation Display is currently being developed and will be available in the near future.

+    Documentation on the various [vertical guidance symobology](../../../advanced-guides/flight-guidance/vertical-guidance/nd-symbols.md) is now available.

 ## Usage